NightRang3r/P4wnP1-A.L.O.A.-Payloads/README.md

 ## Exclusive Payloads

-- [`P4wnP1-A.L.O.A.-Payloads`](https://github.com/NightRang3r/P4wnP1-A.L.O.A.-Payloads.git) - A collection of Payloads for P4wnP1 (Python3 adjustments underway).
+- [`P4wnP1-A.L.O.A.-Payloads`](https://github.com/NightRang3r/P4wnP1-A.L.O.A.-Payloads.git) - A collection of Payloads for P4wnP1.

 ### Installation Guide